 ISDN Switch Off 2025 | What’s going on?

-In 2015, BT announced they will be turning off Digital and PSTN networks in 2025 as the maintenance and running of these networks are costly and severely out of date.
-Due to this, as of 2020 BT will no longer accept any new orders or amendments to services applicable to any existing ISDN products.
+In 2015, BT announced the ISDN Switch Off which means they will be turning off Digital and PSTN networks in 2025 as the maintenance and running of these networks are costly and severely out of date.
+Due to this, as of 2023 BT will no longer accept any new orders or amendments to services applicable to any existing ISDN products.

 What is ISDN and PSTN?